Sunz en Coron Hotel, Palawan, Philippines — Best Swimming Pool, EVER!

 I’m not sure what made me decide to stay at the Sunz en Coron Resort.
-At 2500P~4500P, it’s not the closest to the city center.
+It’s not the closest to the city center.
 And it just looked expensive.
 (Turns out it’s not if you book via Agoda.com).
 But after a fairly rough stay in El Nido and a VERY long boat ride from El Nido to Coron, I was ready for some comfort.
 And that’s what I found at Sunz.
+And what a pool!

 Quiet environment and a very cool pool and grounds.